 Ofcom awards four new community radio licences

-Community radio services are provided on a not-for-profit basis, focusing on the delivery of specific social benefits to a particular area or community of interest.
-More than 250 community radio stations are currently on air.
+Community radio services are provided on a not-for-profit basis and focus on delivering specific social benefits to a local area or a community of interest.
+Over 200 community radio stations are broadcasting in the UK.

 The successful applicants are:

 NNBC will provide a community radio service for the general population of Northampton.